NUbots/NUbots/module/strategy/WalkInBoundedBox/README.md

 - `message::input::Sensors` To get sensor information for localisation
 - `message::localisation::Field` Localisation usage for keeping inside bounded box
 - `message::localisation::FilteredBall` Used for ball position
-- `message::strategy::WalkInsideBoundedBox` a Task requesting to stay within a bounding box on the field
+- `message::strategy::WalkInBoundedBox` a Task requesting to stay within a bounding box on the field

 ## Emits